foldesistudio/bootstrap_theme/README.md

 # Bootstrap Theme
-This is a fronted sample theme with Bootstrap v4.4.1 framework
+This is a frontend sample theme with Bootstrap v4.4.1 framework

  # Author
  Földesi, Mihály